atlassian/react-sweet-state/docs/api/store.md

    - `name` _(string)_: optional, useful for debugging and to generate more meaningful store keys.

-   - `containedBy` _(Container)_: optional, specifies the Container component that should handle the store boundary
+   - `containedBy` _(Container)_: optional, specifies the Container component that should handle the store boundary.
+     If set, RSS will throw an async uncaught error whenever the store is used without a container, given it might still work but it will likely cause unexpected behaviours.

    - `handlers` _(object)_: optional, defines callbacks on specific events